chdominguez/monte_carlo_liquid/README.md

 `mc.exe <input>`

 Where *input* is the configuration for the simulation.
-A sample input.mc file is provided in the root of this directory.
+Two sample lennard.mc and stillinger.mc files is provided in the root of this directory.

 # Theoretical background
 ## Monte Carlo Simulations